Spanish language in the United States: Vocabulary and grammar

-The vocabulary and grammar of US Spanish reflect English influence, accelerated change, and the Latin American roots of most US Spanish.
+The vocabulary and grammar of US Spanish reflect English influence, accelerated change, and the Hispanic American roots of most US Spanish.
 One example of English influence is that the usage of Spanish words by American bilinguals shows a convergence of semantics between English and Spanish cognates.
-For example, the Spanish words atender ("to pay attention to") and éxito ("success") have acquired a similar semantic range in American Spanish to the English words "attend" and "exit."
+For example, the Spanish words atender ("to pay attention to") and éxito ("success") have acquired a similar semantic range in US Spanish to the English words "attend" and "exit."
 In some cases, loanwords from English turn existing Spanish words into homonyms: coche has come to acquire the additional meaning of "coach" in the United States, it retains its older meaning of "car."